International Travel Supplemental Grants

 Acceptance of papers — Invitations alone are not considered to be sufficient documentation.
 Some official (conference) recognition of the requester's participation must be presented.
 E-mail or fax confirmation is acceptable, and submission of an advance copy of the program is sufficient.

 Requests may be submitted at any time from six months up to 30 days prior to the traveler's departure date.
 These time constraints will be firmly held.
-The proposal should be submitted to: ITSG Program Administrator, c/o Office of the Vice President for Research, 340 Burruss Hall, Mail Code 0244
+The proposal should be submitted to: ITSG Program Administrator, c/o Office of the Vice President for Research and Innovation, 301 Burruss Hall, Mail Code 0244.

 Requests submitted less than 30 days prior to the departure date will beconsidered at the discretion of the administrator and will not be permitted except under very unusual circumstances.
 Retroactive requests (made during or after the conference/travel period) will not be considered.
 Note: If College and/or Department signatures cannot be obtained before the submission deadline, the application should be submitted without signatures or signed by a substitute, with matching funds, indicated as soon as possible.